Ladies, we need to talk about your crotch. And my crotch. Because I feel your pain.

 There’s a reason many long-haul bicycle travelers (myself included) swear by classic Brooks leather saddles.
 They’re hard, but they mold to your bones over time, making them hard in just the right places.

-Many manufacturers produce women-specific bike saddles, which is a great thing.
+Many manufacturers make women-specific bike saddles, which is a great thing.
 However, know that simply being women-specific is NOT enough to ensure a great fit for you personally.
 There’s still a wide range in personal variation, and a saddle that’s perfect for one woman might be a torture device for another.

 Try Before You Buy

 How do you know if a saddle is right for you?
 This part is challenging.
-For many riders, especially well-trained endurance cyclists, the issues won’t show up until deep into a long ride.
+For many riders, especially well-trained endurance cyclists, the biggest issues won’t show up until deep into a long ride.

 Some bike shops will let you try a saddle for a few weeks before committing, though this doesn’t apply to leather saddles because of how they’re designed to conform to the rider’s body.
+Others have a “saddle library” where you can borrow a number of models for test rides.

 Try asking your local bike shop for their ideas too.
 Even if they don’t allow you to try before you buy, they may have other thoughts on how to increase your odds of a good fit.